betulkilincaslan/comment-app-with-react/README.md

 ## Kodluyoruz Bootcamp HW-4

-### Comment system with ReactJs
+### Comment system with React

-- I made a simple comment system with React.js.
+- I made a simple comment system with React.
 I transferred data from parent component to child components with props drilling.
 I made the design using Bootstrap.

 ### Live Demo :